 - A.) Every student member has equal voting rights. (except President.
 See Article III section 2.) - B.) Every student member is a member of the Senate. - C.) The elected student membership shall include - 1.)
 President - 2.)
 Vice-President - 3.)
 Secretary - 4.)
 Treasurer - 5.)
-Two Freshman1 Senators (First Year Students) - 6.)
-Two Sophomore Senators (Second Year Students) - 7.)
-Two Junior Senators (Third Year Students) - 8.)
-Two Senior Senators (Fourth or More Year Students) - 9.)
-One Senator from each Resident Hall - 10.)
-One On-Campus Senator - 11.)
-One Off-Campus Senator (Commuter Senator) - 12.)
-One Athletic Senator - 13.)
-One International Senator - D.) Ex-officio membership shall consist of the chair head from these University Sponsored clubs: Campus Activities Board (CAB) and Devos After Dark. - 1.)
+14 Additional Senate Seats assigned during the first senate meeting. - D.) Ex-officio membership shall consist of the chair head from these University Sponsored clubs: Campus Activities Board (CAB) and Campus Ministries. - 1.)
 Ex-officio members are not elected by the student body. - 2.)
 Any co-chair heads will decide between themselves who will serve on the Senate. - 3.)
 Ex-officio members reserve the right to vote.